Johor Bahru–Singapore Rapid Transit System

 The Johor Bahru–Singapore Rapid Transit System (RTS) Link is an upcoming 4 km long, twin-track rapid transit system crossing the Strait of Johor between Malaysia and Singapore.
 It will link Johor Bahru, Malaysia, at Bukit Chagar station, with the Singapore MRT at Woodlands North station in Woodlands.
-The line is planned to open in December 2026.
+Operations are targeted to begin from January 2027.
+It is expected to serve 40,000 passengers daily at launch, with long-term plans to serve about 140,000 daily.

-To provide a seamless pre-boarding clearance, both of the line's stations will house customs, immigration and quarantine (CIQ) facilities for both countries, which will be independent from the existing CIQs at the Sultan Iskandar Building and Woodlands Checkpoint.
+Both of the line's stations will house customs, immigration and quarantine (CIQ) facilities for both countries, independent from the existing CIQs at the Sultan Iskandar Building and Woodlands Checkpoint.

-When completed, the RTS Link will replace the existing KTM Intercity Shuttle Tebrau service between JB Sentral and Woodlands Train Checkpoint stations by June 2027.
+When completed, the RTS Link is expected to replace the KTM Shuttle Tebrau service between JB Sentral and Woodlands Train Checkpoint stations by June 2027; however, the Malaysian government has expressed its intention to maintain the KTM service to the Singaporean government.
+On the Johor side, it is Malaysia's first LRT system outside the Klang Valley, and is expected to be part of a planned comprehensive integrated network.